-The difference between augmented, virtual and mixed reality software

-Augmented reality Virtual reality Mixed reality Interactive objects are layered on top of the physical environment without the ability to manipulate the augmented objects.
-AR overlays digital information onto the real world.
-The real world is hidden and the user is completely immersed in a digital experience, creating a digital simulation of a real environment, The capabilities of AR and VR are blended, bringing together the physical and digital world to produce an environment where physical and digital objects coexist and interact in real time.
-360 圖
+5.1 High Initial Costs

+Implementing AR and VR technologies can require significant upfront investment in hardware, software, and training.
+Smaller companies, in particular, may find it difficult to justify these costs (Boll et al., 2011).

+5.2 Technical Limitations

-- 1. High Initial Costs: Implementing AR and VR technologies can require significant upfront investment in hardware, software, and training.
-Smaller companies, in particular, may find it difficult to justify these costs (Boll et al., 2011). - 2.
-Technical Limitations: Current AR and VR systems may have limitations in terms of resolution, field of view, and battery life.
-These factors can affect the user experience and overall effectiveness of the technology in engineering applications (Radu, 2014). - 3.
-Integration with Existing Workflows: For AR and VR systems to be effective, they need to be integrated into existing engineering workflows and software.
-Ensuring seamless integration can be technically challenging and time-consuming (Zhou et al., 2018). - 4.
-Resistance to Change: The engineering sector has traditionally relied on established methods and processes.
+Current AR and VR systems may have limitations in terms of resolution, field of view, and battery life.
+These factors can affect the user experience and overall effectiveness of the technology in engineering applications (Radu, 2014).

+5.3 Integration with Existing Workflows

+For AR and VR systems to be effective, they need to be integrated into existing engineering workflows and software.
+Ensuring seamless integration can be technically challenging and time-consuming (Zhou et al., 2018).

+5.4 Resistance to Change

+The engineering sector has traditionally relied on established methods and processes.
 Resistance to adopting new technologies like AR and VR can hinder their implementation, particularly among professionals who are accustomed to conventional practices (Titze et al., 2017).

-VI.
-CASE STUDIES OF AR AND VR IN ENGINEERING
+6. Case Studies of AR and VR in Engineering